We all want our websites to be professional and appealing to visitors, right?

 3. Morguefile (https://www.morguefile.com)

-Morguefile’s photo collection is quite big, and I also like the easy search function.
-When you click on a photo, you’ll also see the terms of use very clearly.
+Morguefile’s photo collection is quite large, and I also like the easy search function.
+When you click on a photo, the terms of use are clearly displayed.

 4. Pexels (https://www.pexels.com)

-This site doesn’t seem to supply their own photos but pulls in a variety of free photos from various sites.
-Each photo clearly shows the original source along with the usage term, which is very handy.
+This site doesn’t seem to supply its own photos but pulls in various free photos from various sites.
+Each photo clearly shows the original source and the usage term, which is very handy.

 5. Wikimedia Commons (http://commons.wikimedia.org/wiki/Main_Page)